 If you’re driving from Calgary (it’s a 1-hour drive) take the Trans-Canada Highway to Dead Man’s Flats – exit 98 and follow the signs to the Banff Gate Mountain Resort, the parking lot is to the right of the entrance to the resort.

-Keep in mind that on Alberta Park’s trail map they call Wind Ridge the Windy Viewpoint Trail.
-The whole area is closed to hiking annually from May 1 – June 15 to protect the breeding grounds of Bighorn Sheep.
+Keep in mind that on Alberta Park’s trail map, they call Wind Ridge the Windy Viewpoint Trail.
+The whole area is closed to hiking annually from December 1 – June 15 to protect the breeding grounds of Bighorn Sheep.